f0lie/qmk_firmware/keyboards/f0lie/clicky/readme.md

 # f0lie's custom keyboard

 * Keyboard Maintainer: [f0lie](https://github.com/f0lie)
-* Hardware Supported: atmega32u4, Arduino Leonardo
+* Hardware Supported: atmega32u4, Arduino Micro
 * Hardware Availability: Handwired thingy

+This is a handwired keyboard that uses Matias Clicky switches.
+It is indeed very clicky and nice.

+Clicky keyboard is largely the same thing as my other keyboard, quiet.
+I'll note the differences here.

+## Flashing

-Copy and paste this code to flash the Leonardo.
+Copy and paste this code to flash the Micro.
 It's a pain in the ass to flash.
+It's the same problem with Leonardo or maybe it's because I am using a cheap clone?

-stty -F /dev/ttyACM0 ispeed 1200 ospeed 1200 && avrdude -C/etc/avrdude.conf -patmega32u4 -cavr109 -v -v -v -v -P/dev/ttyACM0 -b57600 -D -Uflash:w:f0lie_quiet_default.hex:i
+stty -F /dev/ttyACM0 ispeed 1200 ospeed 1200 && avrdude -C/etc/avrdude.conf -patmega32u4 -cavr109 -v -v -v -v -P/dev/ttyACM0 -b57600 -D -Uflash:w:f0lie_clicky_default.hex:i

+## Switch

+The switches here are Matias Clicky switches.
+These are very clicky and nice switches which is why I named the keyboard, Clicky.

 ## Bootloader

-For Leonardo, the software goes into bootload every time it boots.
-Thus entering the bootloader just means unplugging and plugging the keyboard.
-There is also the reset button on the board itself.
+Unlike the Leonardo, the Arduino Micro goes straight into code instead of the bootloader.
+The only way to flash the bootloader is to click the reset button.

-There are ways to completely remove the bootloader by using ICSP programming.
-But those pins were removed on my board to fit the case.
-Also, needing to pull out another thing to flash my board is a pain in the butt.

-## Wiring notes
+## Wiring
-For handwired keyboards, the layout of the wires is stored in `custom.h`'s 2d array.
-That macro translates the row and col coordinates that QMK finds into keycodes that are sent to the computer.
-To configure the array, set the values so that keys correspond to a 2D array and set KC_NO for coordinates where no key exists.

-Some people do creative things with wiring like extending a wiring column to connect two physical columns like in `handwired/xealousbrown`.

-## udev
-It turns out those rules are quite important.
-By default, Linux doesn't allow flashing of devices or reading from the debugging console of QMK. `qmk doctor` suggests copying the udev from the repo into the system.
-It was needed to stop my board from not running at all.
-(At least I think so?)

-I also added my board in the udev so I can read from the debugging console.

-## keymap
-The default keymap is similar to a Happy Hacker Keyboard 2.
-That's the keyboard I use the most often and I like the layout.
-The layout fits the ANSI 60% perfectly without the need for odd layouts or custom keycaps.
-My keyboard is regular full sized keyboard but everything but the 60% ANSI was cut out.
-So I can't rely on custom loadouts to get arrow keys.
+The wiring layout is actually the same as my quiet keyboard.
+The only difference is changing out what PINs QMK uses to read from.
+This is because instead of a Leonardo, I am using a Micro which rearranges the pins.